codewithnaman/PivotalCloudFoundryPractice/ServicesAndManiFests/README.md

 C:\Users\Naman Gupta\Desktop\02\application>REM 6.
 Check if application can see as service and can insert data.
 ```
-Below screenshot shows service and operation we can perform after attaching service.
+Below screenshot shows service and operation, we can perform after attaching service.
 ![Post_Check_For_Service](images/PostServiceArticulateApplication.png?raw=true)

 For more on how to build the different type of user provided service please refer below:

 https://docs.pivotal.io/pivotalcf/2-2/devguide/services/user-provided.html

-#Manifest
+# Manifest